BaptisteTomasin/Federated-Learning-Frameworks/TensorFlow_Federated/README.md

     </tbody>
 </table>

-This second table demonstrate that the run takes more time when we use the federated learning.
+This second table demonstrates the run requires more time when we use the federated learning.
 Tensorflow federated don't have communication time because it offers just the possibility to made simulation of federated learning.
-So the cause of this slowdown is the number of loop more important, for converge.
-You can check the increase of times with the CNN (an important number of parameters) where the time for execution is fourteen times more important and the number of rounds is six times more important than the number of epochs.
+Therefore, the cause of this slowdown is the number of loops more important, for converging.
+You can check the increase of times with the CNN (an important number of parameters).
+In fact, the time for execution is fourteen times more important and the number of rounds is six times more important than the number of epochs.

-We can say that this framework is a good tool to simulate some federated learning strategies because, with the different examples, issues and error report finding on the internet, it's easy to use it.
-The main problem of this framework that it doesn't offer the possibility to use it in deployment.
-But it's  updated quite often, we can hope to view quickly a deployment version.
+We can say this framework remains a good tool to simulate some federated learning strategies because with the different examples, issues and error report finding on the internet, it's easy to use it.
+The principal problem of this framework that it doesn't offer deployment mode.
+But frequently new updates are published, we can hope to view quickly a deployment version.

-The next step of the experiment can be to compare the performance of TensorFlow Federated with TensorFlow Privacy and show if it increases the time of execution and if it has a big impact on the accuracy of the model.
+The next step of the experiment can be to compare the performance of TensorFlow Federated with TensorFlow Privacy and show if it increases the time of execution and if it includes an important impact on the accuracy of the model.